 - Add 3 tablespoons ice water, along with the vinegar, through the feed tube while continuing to pulse.
 The mixture will begin to clump into dough.

 - Check and see if a small bit of dough will hold its shape when you squeeze it in your hand; if it's still dry, pulse in 1 tablespoon more water.

 If you don't have a food processor:

-Whisk the flour, salt, and sugar in a large bowl or pulse 2-3 times in the bowl of a food processor.
+- Whisk the flour, salt, and sugar in a large bowl.

-Add the butter as directed above and incorporate it into the flour with a pastry blender until it starts to break down into small bits interspersed throughout the flour.
-Repeat with the shortening until the flour starts to resemble moist cornmeal as noted above.
+- Add the butter as directed above and incorporate it into the flour with a pastry blender You'll want to blend until it starts to break down into small bits interspersed throughout the flour and resemble moist cornmeal.

 Time to roll out the dough!